The Expected Costs for Correcting an Overbite

 Investigate your options carefully, and you can find a solution that helps you improve your smile without breaking your budget.

-While aligners are certainly appealing in terms of cost and the treatment timeline, again, they don’t work for everyone.
-You’ll need to have your specific overbite case assessed to determine its severity.
+While clear teeth aligners are certainly appealing in terms of cost and the treatment timeline, they don't work for everyone.
+You'll need to have your specific overbite case assessed to determine its severity.

 Most direct-to-consumer aligner companies will have you take an impression of your teeth (top and bottom).
 A dental professional will then evaluate whether you are a good candidate.
 If they don't think aligners can correct your overbite, they'll let you know.